01 of 06

 Remember, not all Tiffany reproductions are created equally.
 Only those with high quality leaded glass shades and attractive, substantially cast bases will bring high prices at auction.
 Newer mass-marketed examples with substandard shades may be pretty at first glance, but they don't hold up in terms of quality when compared to the nicer repros.

-Also, other types of Tiffany reproductions, such as a later representation of the company's Favrile glass, usually won't have the same type of appeal to collectors that of as these lamps.
+Also, other types of Tiffany reproductions, such as a later representation of the company's Favrile glass, usually won't have the same type of appeal to collectors as these lamps.